mariohopfner/ElectrodeOptimizationTool/README.md

 * pybert 2.2.10_0

 As this software is a basis for future development, many components are implemented modularly and can easily be replaced with alternative code (e.g. simulation and inversion libraries, electrode optimization criterion, ...).
 Therefore, any changes and ideas are welcome.
 Feel free to contact me for any questions or ideas!

+## License notice
+The ElectrodeOptimizationTool is distributed under the terms of the Apache 2.0 license, which can be found here: https://github.com/mariohopfner/ElectrodeOptimizationTool/blob/master/LICENSE.md